 cPanel official website: http://www.cpanel.net/

-The basic user cPanel allows the user to control his or her site thorough an easy to use interface.
+The basic user cPanel allows the users to control their site thorough an easy-to-navigate user-friendly interface.
 The features that are available will vary based on what is setup through the WHM panel.
 Some common tasks that can be performed through the user cPanel includes; uploading files, creating sup-domains, modifying DNS entries, creating/editing E-Mail accounts, and monitoring resource usage for sites hosted under that cPanel.
+These functions are clearly labeled and sectioned in different ares in cPanel main dashboard.

 The WHM panel is designed for resellers to be able to create cPanels for subscribers.
 The WHM panel is generally offered to users with a reseller, VPS, or dedicated server account.